DUNE-DAQ/docs/docs/developer_rules.md

 # DUNE DAQ Software Developer Rules

 Any software project consisting of multiple individuals will suffer if those individuals fail to communicate clearly with one another.
 A lack of communication can result in code reversions and ill-timed code merges, along with frustration and hurt feelings which can slow the progress of a project.
-To avoid this, the DUNE DAQ software project has a couple of rules (with examples) about who to communicate with when you make changes to the code.
+To avoid this, the DUNE DAQ software project has rules about who to communicate with when you make different types of changes to the code.

-The use cases below are presented in order of increasing need for communication.
-Note that these cases also require adherence to our [git versioning system development workflow](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-release/development_workflow_gitflow/), though the focus here is on the human communication aspect of software development.
+These different types of code change are described below, each with an accompanying communication rule.
+They are presented in order of increasing need for communication, with concrete examples given.
+Note that code changes also require adherence to our [git versioning system development workflow](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-release/development_workflow_gitflow/), though the focus here is on the human communication aspect of software development.

+Also be aware that while these rules apply for most of the development cycle, they don't apply when we're in the one-to-two week official release period before a frozen release is cut.
+During the release period, we have just one rule, and it's simple: any planned change needs to be announced to the project at our morning release meetings as well as on the `dunedaq-integration` Slack channel.

-## Minor documentation changes changes within a single package
+## Minor documentation changes within a single package

 You can make these on your own.
 Examples are limited to: